WeiWeiiFu/GEOL0069-London-vegetation-cover_K-means_CNN/README.md

 Interpretation: Positive NDVI values (0 to 1) generally indicate vegetation, with higher values indicating more active and healthy vegetation.
 Values close to 0 (or slightly negative) often represent barren areas, soil, or water.
 Negative values (close to -1) are typically associated with water bodies.
 <img width="461" alt="Screenshot 2025-06-03 at 08 18 48" src="https://github.com/user-attachments/assets/795cae92-4f6d-4e1c-994f-d0de933b11ff" />
 ## K-Means clustering
+### Key Components of K-means
+Choosing K: The number of clusters (k) is a parameter that needs to be specified before applying the algorithm.
+Centroids Initialization: The initial placement of the centroids can affect the final results.
+Assignment Step: Each data point is assigned to its nearest centroid, based on the squared Euclidean distance.
+Update Step: The centroids are recomputed as the center of all the data points assigned to the respective cluster.
 K-means clustering is a type of unsupervised learning algorithm used for partitioning a dataset into a set of k groups (or clusters), where k represents the number of groups pre-specified by the analyst.
 It classifies the data points based on the similarity of the features of the data.
 The basic idea is to define k centroids, one for each cluster, and then assign each data point to the nearest centroid, while keeping the centroids as small as possible.
 Advantages of K-means:
 Efficiency: K-means is computationally efficient.
 Ease of interpretation: The results of k-means clustering are easy to understand and interpret.